seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 The stones of Rome to rise and mutiny.

 **All**
-We’ll mutiny.
+We'll mutiny.

 **First Citizen**
-We’ll burn the house of Brutus.
+We'll burn the house of Brutus.

 **Third Citizen**
 Away, then! come, seek the conspirators.